SamuelUnterrheiner/SamuelUnterrheiner/README.md

 - 👋 Hi, I’m @SamuelUnterrheiner
-- 👀 I’m interested in Vex Iq - I am 858A team captain
+- 👀 I’m interested in deep fried potatoes
-- 🌱 I’m currently learning Python, and also trying to become a better driver
+- 🌱 I’m someone that is a potato and a penguin at the same time

 <!---
 SamuelUnterrheiner/SamuelUnterrheiner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.